 Out-group Homogeneity Bias:

-Example: Assuming that people from a different country all share the same customs and beliefs.
+Example: Assuming that people from different countries share the same customs and beliefs.

 Affinity Bias:

-Affinity bias occurs when we favor individuals who share similar interests, backgrounds, or experiences as ourselves.
+Affinity bias occurs when we favor individuals with similar interests, backgrounds, or experiences.

-Example: A manager may unconsciously give more opportunities to an employee who attended the same university they did.
+Example: A manager may unconsciously give more opportunities to employees who attended the same university they did.

 Beauty Bias: